Lebanese protests, politics resume with a new, virus twist

 In neighboring Pakistan, the family of Faisal Edhi who heads the country’s top charity, the Edhi Foundation, said he tested positive for coronavirus just days after attending an April 15 meeting with Prime Minister Imran Khan on a government fund for helping the poor through the pandemic.

-The prime minister’s physician, Faisal Sultan, said he would advise Khan to get tested protectively.
+The prime minister’s physician, Faisal Sultan, said Khan would be tested for the virus protectively.

 Associated Press writers Rahim Faiez in Kabul, Afghanistan; Asim Tanvir in Multan, Pakistan, and Munir Ahmed and Kathy Gannon in Islamabad contributed to this report.